 Changes to Victoria’s Bail Act 1977

 Victoria’s bail laws are, without a doubt, the toughest in Australia.
-No one is more aware of that than our own experienced bail application specialists, it has become more and more difficult for us to get our clients bail, that is why we welcome the recent changes in August of 2023 to the Bail Act in Victoria.
+No one is more aware of that than our experienced bail application specialists.
+It has become increasingly difficult for us to get our clients bail, so we welcome the recent changes to the Bail Act 1977 (Vic), which took effect on 25 March 2024.

 In his second reading speech, Mr Anthony Carbines stated: